Efficient Evaluation of LLM Performance with Statistical Guarantees: Empirical Results

 \section{Empirical Results}

-Our primary experiments compare FAQ's ESS to uniform sampling and the strongest baselines across two benchmark suites and varying levels of historical-data missingness (Figures \ref{fig1:ess+coverage_fully-observed}-\ref{fig2_ess_sparsity-settings}).
-We also audit FAQ's finite-sample coverage under realistic deployment shifts---over model release date and model accuracy (Figure \ref{fig3_per-model-coverages-7.5-bbh}).
-Finally, we isolate the additional gains from our PAI framework and our hybrid sampling policy relative to the original sequential active inference procedure (Figure \ref{fig4_active-inference-ablation_widths}).

-Per setting, one parallelized run of FAQ over $2.2$K models completes in well under one minute on a single H100 GPU: negligible compared to model inference/evaluation time.
+Our primary experiments compare FAQ's ESS and coverage against uniform sampling and post-hoc-selected baselines across two benchmark suites and varying historical-data missingness levels (Figures \ref{fig1:ess+coverage_fully-observed}--\ref{fig2_ess_sparsity-settings}).
+We also audit FAQ's per-model coverage under realistic deployment shifts (Figure \ref{fig3_per-model-coverages-7.5-bbh}) and explore a cold-start transfer without target-suite historical data for factor-model fitting (Figure \ref{figx:cold-start}).
+A factor-model-matched active-inference ablation is summarized below, with full results in Appendix~\ref{appendix:traditional-active-inference-ablation}.
+Per setting, one parallelized FAQ run over $2.2$K models and $12$K questions takes under one minute on a single H100 GPU: negligible compared to model inference/evaluation time.

-\textbf{Fully-observed historical data}\;\;\; With fully-observed $H$, FAQ consistently achieves: (a) $4$--$5\times$ higher ESS than uniform sampling; (b) $1.8$--$2.4\times$ higher ESS than the strongest baseline (selected post-hoc per budget); and (c) empirical coverage near the $95\%$ target (Figure \ref{fig1:ess+coverage_fully-observed}).
+\textbf{Fully-observed historical data}\;\;\; With fully-observed $H$, FAQ achieves: (a) $4$--$5\times$ higher ESS than uniform sampling; (b) $1.8$--$2.4\times$ higher ESS than the strongest post-hoc baseline; and (c) empirical coverage near the $95\%$ target (Figure \ref{fig1:ess+coverage_fully-observed}).
 These gains are stable across budgets and translate to roughly proportional query-cost savings.
-At the smallest budgets, FAQ's ESS and coverage show mild degradation (under $1\%$)---likely due to noisy early factor estimates and a less accurate martingale-CLT normal approximation.\footnote{Future work could explore replacing normal quantiles with $t$- or bootstrap-calibrated (over the martingale increments) quantiles.} Even there, FAQ still considerably outperforms all of the best baselines.
+At the smallest budgets, FAQ shows mild ESS degradation and miscoverage under $1\%$---likely from noisy early factor estimates and less accurate CLT normal approximations, respectively.\footnote{Future work could explore $t$- or bootstrap-calibrated (over the martingale increments) quantiles.} Even there, FAQ still considerably outperforms all baselines.

-\textbf{Partially-observed historical data}\;\;\; In practice, fully-observed historical data are rarely available at scale due to resource constraints (e.g., $2.2$K early models, $9.5$--$12$K questions).
-As such, we evaluated FAQ under progressively sparser historical data.
-Figure \ref{fig2_ess_sparsity-settings} shows that even when only $12$--$42\%$ of $H$ is observed (e.g., $n_{\text{full-obs}} \in \{50, 800 \}$ with $p_{\text{obs}} = 0.1$ on remaining rows), FAQ still substantially outperforms all of the strongest post-hoc-selected baselines.
+\textbf{Partially-observed historical data}\;\;\; Since fully-observed history is rarely available at scale, we evaluate FAQ under progressively sparser $H$.
+Figure \ref{fig2_ess_sparsity-settings} shows that even with $12$--$42\%$ of $H$ observed (e.g., $n_{\text{full-obs}} \in \{50, 800 \}$ with $p_{\text{obs}} = 0.1$ on remaining rows), FAQ substantially outperforms the strongest post-hoc baselines.
+Even with only $0.1\%$ of historical entries observed, FAQ retains a modest but consistent ESS edge (Figure \ref{fig2_ess_sparsity-settings}, last column) except at the two largest budgets, where noisy factors learned under such extreme sparsity can be over-trusted as tempering weakens late-budget.